ecdye/macSubtitleOCR/README.md

 ## Overview

-**macSubtitleOCR** is a tool written entirely in Swift to convert bitmap subtitles into SubRip subtitle format (SRT) using Optical Character Recognition (OCR).
+**macSubtitleOCR** is a tool written entirely in Swift that converts bitmap subtitles into the SubRip subtitle format (SRT) using Optical Character Recognition (OCR).
-Currently, it supports PGS bitmap subtitles, which can be extracted from `.mkv` or `.sup` files.
+It currently supports both PGS and VobSub bitmap subtitles.
-The tool leverages the built-in macOS OCR engine, which provides highly accurate text recognition.
+The tool utilizes the built-in macOS OCR engine, offering highly accurate text recognition.

-For more details on performance, see the [Accuracy](#accuracy) section below.
+For more details on performance, refer to the [Accuracy](#accuracy) section below.

 ### Features

 - Export `.png` images of subtitles for manual correction of OCR output.
-- Use macOS OCR engine's language recognition feature to improve accuracy by validating character sequences as valid words.
+- Use the macOS OCR engine's language recognition feature to enhance accuracy by validating character sequences as real words.
 - Export raw JSON output from the OCR engine for further analysis.

+#### Supported Formats

+- PGS (`.mkv`, `.sup`)
+- VobSub (`.sub`)

 ### Building the Project